DreamPurchaseZnz/English_learning/R1: word root Mit.md

 miscible       ---> that can be mixed together miscellanist   ---> a person that write a type of article promiscuous    ---> thoroughly miscible; having many sexual partners
-                    taken from a wide range of sources
+                    taken from a wide range of source miscellaneous  ---> consisting of many different kinds of things that are not connected

 ```